If you are paying high interest on credit cards or other debts should you use every penny possible to reduce your debts?

 In a defined benefit pension, such as final salary or a career average scheme, it isn’t as obvious how much is being added, but the costs of these sorts of schemes are usually higher so your employer is contributing even more to them.

 If you are getting any means-tested benefits such as tax credits, housing benefit or Universal Credit, then you usually also “gain” through contributing to your employer’s pension because although the contribution reduces your salary, this means your benefits actually increase.
 For example for every pound you pay into your pension, you get an extra 55p of Universal Credit, as well as the contribution to your pension from your emplyer and the tax man.

 When your debts are all paid off, it may seem that your most urgent need is to save for a house deposit and then along come children … Twenty years pass before it next feels as though you can easily afford to put money away for your old age.

 Is it ever right to stop paying in?

 This is ultimately a decision that you have to make – there is no absolute right or wrong.
-However, I would suggest as a general rule that you should always aim to make at least the contributions needed to get the maximum contribution from your employer.
+However, I would suggest as a general rule that you should pay in enough to get the maximum contribution from your employer.
 Don’t turn down this tax-free handout!